Lightprotocol/light-protocol/js/stateless.js/README.md

 [Helius Labs](https://github.com/helius-labs).

 Light and ZK Compression are open protocols and contributions are welcome.
-If you're interested in contributing, please open a PR on the respective repository.
+If you have a contribution, please open a PR on the respective repository.

 If you found a bug or would like to request a feature, please file an [issue](https://github.com/lightprotocol/lightprotocol/issues/new).

+If you found a security vulnerability, please follow the [security policy](https://github.com/Lightprotocol/light-protocol/blob/main/SECURITY.md).

 ### Disclaimer